scottkurz/demo-devex/README.md

 7. Save the file.
 Notice the console shows compilation was successful and the application gets updated.

-8. In a browser, go to `http://localhost:9080/openapi` and notice the summary, description, and `200` response code under the `get` operation of the `/people` endpoint.
+8. In a browser, go to `http://localhost:9080/openapi/ui`, expand `GET` `/people`, and notice the summary, description, and `200` response code which has been added.

 ##### Hot testing